Keto Jelly Danish

 6

-Make keto jelly filling
+Make the jelly filling

 Mix the konjac gum powder with the powdered sugar free sweetener.
 Then pour mixture into boiling water.
 Immediately stir to combine to avoid clumping.
 Add lemon juice flavor extract and food coloring.
 Stir to combine.
 Mixture will continue to thicken as it cools.